wulechuan/javascript-wulechuan-scoped-glob-watchers/ReadMe.md

 		scopedWatchingSettings,

-		// An object containing some shared options across all scopes,
+		// Below is an object containing some shared options across all scopes,
-		// But all properties of this object can be optionally set
+		// While all properties of this object can be optionally set
-		// separately for each and every scope,
+		// individually for each and every scope,
 		// overriding values defined here.
 		{
 			// Optional but important.
-Default to process.cwd()
+Default to `process.cwd()`
 			watchingBasePath:                npmProjectRootPath,

 			// Optional.
 Just for better logging.